 Pay attention to your mail for your tax forms (W-2, 1099).
 Since they contain your SSN, a missing form could mean you’re at risk of identity theft.

 Make sure that your anti-virus protection is up to date and scan your computer.
 It’s also a good idea to have a firewall installed.

 Walk-In Tax Preparation Service

-- If you are using a walk-in tax preparation service, examine the facility carefully to see how well your privacy and personal information will be protected.
-Can other people overhear your conversations?
-Are computer monitors visible to prying eyes?
-How will your documents be secured?
+It’s important to check out the office to see how well your privacy and personal information will be protected.
+Will your conversations be easily overheard?
+Are computer monitors visible to others?
 Are discarded documents properly shredded?

 Mail your tax return from a secure location before the last scheduled pickup time, if possible (don’t leave it in a collection box overnight).

 Look Out for Scams